-Disaster recovery creates a replica of your master.
+Disaster recovery creates a replica of your primary server.

 You can have only one replica at a time, and you can add disaster recovery to an installation with or without compilers.
 Disaster recovery isn't supported with standalone PE-PostgreSQL or FIPS-compliant installations.

 There are two main advantages to enabling disaster recovery:

 If your primary server fails, the replica takes over, continuing to perform critical operations.

 If your primary server can’t be repaired, you can promote the replica to primary server.
 Promotion establishes the replica as the new, permanent primary server.

 The replica is not an exact copy of the primary server.
 Rather, the replica duplicates specific infrastructure components and services.
 Hiera data and other custom configurations are not replicated.

 Replication can be read-write, meaning that data can be written to the service or component on either the primary server or the replica, and the data is synced to both nodes.
 Alternatively, replication can be read-only, where data is written only to the primary server and synced to the replica.
 Some components and services, like Puppet Server and the console service UI, are not replicated because they contain no native data.

 Some components and services are activated immediately when you enable a replica; others aren't active until you promote a replica.
 After you provision and enable a replica, it serves as a compiler, redirecting PuppetDB and cert requests to the primary server.